nirojasva/spectral-benchmark/README.md

-# Benckmark for Anomaly Detection on Spectral Datastreams with Online Bootstrapping K-Nearest Neighbor (OBKNN)
+# Benckmark for Anomaly Detection on Spectral Datastreams

-This is the implementation of OnlineBootKNN published in ... [[paper](...)]
+This is the implementation of the comparative benchmark of multivariate online anomaly dection methods with Online Bootstrapping K-Nearest Neighbor (OBKNN) published in ... [[paper](...)]

 ## Installation